Osamu James Nakagawa

 Osamu James Nakagawa (born 1962) is a Japanese-American photographer.
-He is known for multiple, cross-cultural series exploring nationalism, family, memory and personal identity, including his own transnational experience.
+He is known for multiple, cross-cultural series exploring geopolitical landscape, family, memory and personal identity, including his own transnational experience.
 He initially gained notice as an early digital photographer, however his work has ranged between digital color and black-and-white imagery, and computer-manipulated collage, traditional "straight" photography and large photographic installation.
 Writers such as curator Anne Wilkes Tucker describe his work as challenging, layered and in a poetic vein, rather than documentary or narrative in nature.

 Nakagawa has received a Guggenheim Fellowship and awards from the cities of Higashikawa and Sagamihara in Japan, among others.
 He has exhibited internationally at venues including the Metropolitan Museum of Art, Tokyo Photographic Art Museum, Museum of Fine Arts, Houston, and Sakima Art Museum in Japan.
 His work belongs to the public collections of those museums and others, including the Museum of Contemporary Photography and George Eastman Museum.
 Nakagawa is a professor of photography at Indiana University and lives and works in Bloomington, Indiana.

 Early life and education

-Nakagawa was born in 1962 in New York City to Japanese-born parents, Takeshi and Yoko Nakagawa.
+Nakagawa was born in 1962 in New York City to Japanese-born parents.
 He was raised in Tokyo until age 15, when his father's work took the family to Houston, Texas.
 After he completed high school, his parents returned to Japan, but Nakagawa remained in Houston, earning a BA in studio art from St. Thomas University in 1986.
 He worked in Tokyo for two years as a commercial and editorial photography assistant, before returning to the U.S. to study photography at the University of Houston (MFA, 1993).
-In 1998, he moved to Indiana with wife, Tomoko, and daughter, joining the School of Art, Architecture + Design at Indiana University, where he is the Ruth N. Halls distinguished professor of photography and director of the Center for Integrative Photographic Studies.
+In 1998, he moved to Indiana with wife and daughter, joining the School of Art, Architecture + Design at Indiana University, where he is the Ruth N. Halls distinguished professor of photography and director of the Center for Integrative Photographic Studies.